 "It's been found that when you have memory impairments and cognitive decline, you have lower levels of [brain derived neurotrophic factor], and what has been seen is that swimming helps to increase those levels," she says.
 "This helps with memory and cognition, so over time, your memory is improving or staying the same as you age instead of declining."

 Although researchers aren't 100 percent sure why swimming has this effect, Dr. Mathew hypothesizes that it might have something to do with the calming effects of water and the meditative quality of getting in your laps, or the full body workout you get from the water's resistance.
 Either way, hopping in the pool can give you a double whammy of heart and brain benefits that boost longevity.

 2. For your bones: Strength training

-The strength of your bones is directly related to their density in minerals, like calcium, and lack of exercise leads to a greater loss of these important bone mineral (which can leave you more prone to breakages and osteoporosis).
+The strength of your bones is directly related to their density in minerals, like calcium, and lack of exercise leads to a greater loss of these important bone minerals (which can leave you more prone to osteoporosis and breakages).
 Women, in particular, should prioritize bone-building exercises, because our bone density decreases dramatically when we go through menopause.